Institution

 While we do not direct the business decisions and operations of our portfolio companies, we interact with them as an engaged shareholder to enhance shareholder value and advocate good governance, sustainability, and corporate practices.
 We believe in constructive engagement and are committed to working with our portfolio companies to promote a close alignment between strategy and performance, and returns and rewards.

-We add value as a shareholder by exchanging ideas, sharing best practices, and organising roundtables and networking events in areas such as corporate governance, cybersecurity, industry and technology trends, legal and regulatory, reputational risk management, and sustainability.
+We add value as a shareholder by exchanging ideas, sharing best practices, and organising roundtables and networking events in areas such as corporate governance, cybersecurity, finance, industry and technology trends, legal and regulatory, reputational risk management, and sustainability.
 We also keep track of industry developments and trends that may impact our portfolio companies, and share our expertise and knowledge in these areas with them.

 Expectation